benbrastmckie/ModalHistory/README.md

 - Church, Alonzo.
 Review of Review of Notes on Existence and Necessity, by Willard V. Quine.
 The Journal of Symbolic Logic 8, no. 1 (1943): 45–47. https://doi.org/10.2307/2267994.
 - McKinsey, J. C. C. “On the Syntactical Construction of Systems of Modal Logic.”
 The Journal of Symbolic Logic 103 (1945): 83–94.
 - Fitch, Frederic B. “Review: J. C. C. McKinsey, On the Syntactical Construction of Systems of Modal Logic.”
 The Journal of Symbolic Logic 11, no. 3 (1946): 98–99.
-- **Barcan, Ruth C. "A Functional Calculus of First Order Based on Strict Implication."
-The Journal of Symbolic Logic 11, no. 4 (1946): 115–18. https://doi.org/10.2307/2269159.**
-- ———.
-"The Deduction Theorem in a Functional Calculus of First Order Based on Strict Implication."
-Journal of Symbolic Logic 11, no. 4 (1946): 115–18.
 - **Quine, W. V. "Review: Ruth C. Barcan, A Functional Calculus of First Order Based on Strict Implication."
 The Journal of Symbolic Logic 11, no. 3 (September 1946): 96–97. https://doi.org/10.2307/2266766.**
 - Barcan, Ruth C. "The Identity of Individuals in a Strict Functional Calculus of Second Order."
 The Journal of Symbolic Logic 12, no. 1 (1947): 12–15.
 - **Quine, W. V. "The Problem of Interpreting Modal Logic."
 The Journal of Symbolic Logic 12, no. 2 (1947): 43–48. https://doi.org/10.2307/2267247.**